davidkowalk/tabbed_minecraft_scripting/docs/markdown/grammar.md

 ### Function grammar

 ```
+# A function is a list of commands followed by an end of the file.
+function: command_list EOF

 #A function consists of a list of commands with one or more entries
 command_list: command | command NEWLINE command_list